From Guest to Owner: How a Chance Stay at Thorp House Inn Turned into a Bittersweet Journey

-Both Matt and Darlene had long-wanted to own a business but just could not decide on what kind of business or where the business should be located.
-Prior to traveling to Door County for their 25th anniversary the couple had narrowed their focus to lodging properties in Door County.
-When they asked the current owner if they could sit and pick her brain about innkeeping, they had no idea what would happen next.
 After asking questions for some time, Matt sensed that the owner may be interested in selling her inn.
 So, he asked her if she knew anyone in her circle who may want to sell their lodging property.
 The owner responded that she had been considering selling the inn.
-After further discussion, the three of them decided to explore what it would look like to transfer ownership.
-Within only several weeks, Matt and Darlene were under contract to purchase Thorp House Inn.
+After further discussion, the two of them decided to explore what it would look like to transfer ownership.
+Within only several weeks, Matt was under contract to purchase Thorp House Inn.

-So, now Matt and Darlene can call themselves Door County innkeepers, fulfilling a long-time dream of owning and running a business, and the story of how they got here is as remarkable as Door County is itself.
+So, now Matt can call himself a Door County innkeeper, fulfilling a long-time dream of owning and running a business, and connecting with all his many delightful guests.